itsamrit/itsamrit/README.md

 Note: If company repo is showing in your "Top repo", it doesnt mean u need to directlly work on it.
 It only means you have either opened a issue,commented or pull reequest.
 Even if company gives access to their repo, it is not for directly working on it.
 It is that only u can fork it.

 How to reverse the commits 😎:-
-After reset commit command (it will show to pull/sync from local github website, but dont do that) do "git push --force" to push it.
+After reset commit->hard command (it will show to pull/sync from local github website, but dont do that) do "git push --force" to push it.
 It deletes all commit history after a selected commit.
 If u have generated PR & now reset the commit less than or equal to organization commit PR will automatically closed by you.

 After revert commit command creates an new commit to nullify a commit.